INTRODUCTION

 EXPLORING DAIRY-FREE ALTERNATIVES

 Switching to dairy-free alternatives is a practical step towards reducing migraine triggers while still obtaining essential nutrients.
-Plant-based milk, such as unsweetened almond, oat, or coconut milk, provides a similar texture and flavour to dairy but contains fewer inflammatory compounds.
-Many of these alternatives are fortified with calcium, vitamin D and B vitamins, ensuring nutritional needs are met without the drawbacks of dairy.
-By integrating these options into daily routines, individuals can enjoy their favourite recipes without compromising on health.
+Plant-based milk, such as unsweetened almond, oat or coconut milk, provides a similar texture and flavour to dairy but contains fewer inflammatory compounds.
+Many of these alternatives are enriched with calcium, vitamin D and B vitamins, ensuring nutritional needs are met without the drawbacks of dairy.
+By integrating these options into daily routines, individuals can enjoy their favourite recipes without compromising on health and wellbeing.

 NUTRIENT-DENSE FOODS FOR MIGRAINE RELIEF